-RESIDENTIAL OCCUPANC ON CHECKLIS ST-continued 1 LEVELS VERIFICATIONS APPLICANT TO SELECT ELECTIVE MEASURES VERIFICATION METHO FEATURE OR MEASURE Prerequisites and electives Enforcing Agency Installer or Designer Third party Mandatory Tier 1 Tier 2 A4.106.6 Install a vegetated roof for at least 50 percent of the roof area.
+RESIDENTIAL OCCUPANCIES APPLICATION CHECKLIST-continued APPLICANT TO S LEVELS ELECT ELECTI VE MEASURES ENFORCING RIFICATIONS AGENCY TO ICATION MET SPECIFY FEATURE OR MEASURE Prerequisites and electives 1 Enforcing Agency Installer or Designer Third party Mandatory Tier 1 Tier 2 D All D All A4.106.6 Install a vegetated roof for at least 50 percent of the roof area.
 Vegetated roofs shall comply with requirements for roof gardens and landscaped roofs in the California Building Code , Chapters 15 and 16.
 A4.106.7 Reduce nonroof heat islands for 50 percent of sidewalks, patios, driveways or other paved areas by using one or more of the methods listed.
 A4.106.8.1 Tier 1 and Tier 2 for one- and two-family dwellings and townhouses with attached private garages.
-Install a dedicated 208/240-volt branch circuit, including an overcurrent protective device rated at 40 amperes minimum per dwelling unit. $\mathbf{X}^2$ X A4.106.8.2.1 Provide capability for electric vehicle charging in new multifamily dwellings, hotels and motels, as specified.
+Install a dedicated 208/240-volt branch circuit, including an overcurrent protective device rated at 40 amperes minimum per dwelling unit. \mathbf{X}^2 \mathbf{X}^2 A4.106.8.2.1 Provide capability for electric vehicle charging in new multifamily dwellings, hotels and motels, as specified.
 Tier 1.
 Choose Option A and/or Option B Option A. New multifamily dwellings and hotels and motels.
 50 percent of the total number of parking spaces shall be electric vehicle (EV ready) with low power Level 2 EV charging receptacles.
 15 percent of the total number of parking spaces shall be equipped with Level 2 EVSE.
 Option B. New multifamily dwellings.
-Install one low power Level 2 EV charging receptacles for every dwelling unit's parking space.
+Install one low power Level 2 EV charging receptacle for every dwelling unit's parking space.
 Provide receptacles with a dedicated branch circuit connected to a dwelling unit's electrical panel, unless determined as infeasible.
 Install EV chargers for at least 10 percent of common use parking spaces.
 Tier 2.
 Choose Option A and/or Option B Option A. New multifamily dwellings and hotels and motels.
 55 percent of the total number of parking spaces shall be electric vehicle (EV ready) with low power Level 2 EV charging receptacles.
 20 percent of the total number of parking spaces shall be electric vehicle (EV ready) with low power Level 2 EV charging receptacles.
-20 percent of the total number of parking spaces shall be electric vehicle (EV ready) with low power Level 2 EV charging receptacles for each parking space available for residents.
+20 percent of the total number of parking spaces shall be equipped with Level 2 EVSE.
+Option B. New multifamily dwellings.
+Install a minimum of one low power Level 2 EV charging receptacle for each parking space available for residents.
 Provide receptacles with a dedicated branch circuit connected to a dwelling unit's electrical panel, unless determined as infeasible.
-Install EV chargers for at least 20 percent of common use parking spaces. ⊠2 ⊠2 A4.106.9 Provide bicycle parking facilities as noted below or meet a local ordinance, whichever is more stringent.
+Install EV chargers for at least 20 percent of the total number of parking spaces shall be equipped with Level 2 EVSE. ⊠2 ⊠2 A4.106.9 Provide bicycle parking facilities as noted below or meet a local ordinance, whichever is more stringent.
 Number of bicycle parking spaces may be reduced, as approved by the enforcing agency, due to building site characteristics, including but not limited to, isolation from other development.
 Provide short-term bicycle parking, per Section A4.106.9.1.
 Provide long-term bicycle parking for multifamily buildings, per Section A4.106.9.2.
-3. Provide long-term bicycle parking for hotel and motel buildings, per Section A4.106.9.3.
+Provide long-term bicycle parking for hotel and motel buildings, per Section A4.106.9.3.